zucler/Parker/README.md

 ### Installing

+Create a new file _parker/settings.py_.

+Copy the contents from _parker/settings.default.py_ into the new file.

-Rename _parker/settings.default.py_ to _parker/settings.py_ and update the database settings:
+Update the settings:

 ```
 #Set your DB connection details below: